11 Reasons to Add Phnom Penh to Your Trip Itinerary

 Fortunately, it’s not difficult to personally see the good that is being done by some very dedicated NGOs.
 And the good thing is, you can still feel like you’re on holiday while helping.
 For instance, have some delicious tapas or a traditional dish of red tree ants stir-fried with beef and basil at one of the restaurant outlets of Friends-International, an organization which provides training opportunities for former street youth and employment for their parents.
 Or pick up a well-crafted souvenir from Nyemo Cambodia, a non-profit organization which helps vulnerable women (affected or infected by HIV/AIDS, abandoned by their husbands or families, trafficked, or abused) and their children.

 Culture, Schmulture.
-Kick back and watch a movie.
+Kick Back & Watch a Movie.

 So whether Cambodia is your primary destination or just a side trip, consider a few days in Phnom Penh, always and forever, the “Pearl of Asia”.

-Visas at all international border points available for $25USD.
+Visas at all international border points available for $30USD.
 (The Cambodian border point via Bangkok is called Poipet and via Ho Chi Minh is Bavet.)